 To see more options there is a list of hotels near Lima Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.

-Free WiFi is available at Lima Airport for 1 hour.
+Free WiFi is available at Lima Airport for 1 hour from the first time you login.
+You cannot stretch your time limit over a 24 hour period.
 Connect to the ”.FreeAeropuertoLima”.
 A premium service is also available.
 Connect to the “.PremiumAeropuertoLima” network.
 The rates are 5 USD (2 hours) • 10 USD (24 hours) • 12 USD (30 days).

 ATMs / Cash Machines – Need cash?
 ATMs are available.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: Peru Plaza, the Main Hall, Domestic Terminal and International Terminal.